-When I first caught wind of the Noggle, the tech in me thought, “another product I’m going to have to tell parents to not buy because it isn’t safe.”
-We see a handful of “innovative” products hit the online market every year, each one trying to fill a niche from a frustrated parent who tinkered around until they jiggered something together to put to market.
+When I first caught wind of The Noggle, the seasoned technician in me thought, “great – another product I’m going to have to tell parents to not buy because it isn’t safe.”
+We see plenty of “innovative” products hit the online market every year, each one trying to fill a niche from a frustrated parent who tinkered around until they jiggered something together to put to market.
 Most of the time we cringe and slap our hands over our eyes in an attempt to shield ourselves from the dangers these well-meaning folks present.
 Where does the Noggle fall on the scale of “would I use this for my kid?” products?
 Well, I don’t think I’ll let my kid use it because I’ll be keeping it for myself, lol!

 What the Heck Is the Noggle?